Relo02/Drone/README.md

 # Drone
-The purpus of this repository is to set properly a simulation envirolment for Falco drone
+The purpose of this repository is to set properly a simulation envirolment for Falco drone